Modi's govt big decision: 'Any future act of terror will be considered an Act of War against India' - Modi's govt big decision: 'Any future act of terror will be considered an Act of War against India' BusinessToday

-India has decided that any future act of terror will be considered an Act of War against India and will be responded accordingly, government sources said on Friday.
-This comes after two days of attempted drone and missile attacks by Pakistan, which MEA described as 'escalatory' and 'provocatory'.
+New Delhi has decided that any future act of terror will be considered an Act of War against India and will be responded accordingly, government sources said on Friday.
+This comes after two days of attempted drone and missile attacks on Indian cities and key defence installations by Pakistan, which MEA described as 'escalatory'.

 Earlier today, Foreign Secretary Vikram Misri said that Pakistan's actions have constituted provocation and escalation.
 In response, he said, India has defended and reacted in a responsible and measured fashion to these provocations and these escalations by the Pakistani side.